 Stored inside an airtight container or jar, homemade applesauce lasts for 7 days.
 It can be frozen for up to six months if frozen.
 Allow space on your container as the applesauce is larger when you freeze it.

 Why not make things different?
-You can customize them by adding a few different dry fruits like raisins and cranberries.
-Our favorite fruit is peaches and mango.
+You can customize them by adding some dry fruits like raisins and cranberries.
+Our favorite fruits are peaches and mangoes.

-The flavor combinations are endless though traditional apples & cinnamon are classic, that's why we decided to go for pumpkin pie spice mix, which contains cinnamon already, but it also has ground ginger, nutmeg, and cloves!
+The flavor combinations are endless, though traditional apples & cinnamon are classic; that's why we decided to go for pumpkin pie spice mix, which already contains cinnamon.
+Still, it also has ground ginger, nutmeg, and cloves!
 Heaven!

-If you cut into the fruit peel it will be more nutritional than usual and the flavor might increase.
-For baking or other recipes, I prefer a smoother purée so I peel the apple.
-For softer browning, add apple slices at the bottom of the pot and lemon juice.
+Cutting into the fruit peel will be more nutritional than usual, and the flavor might increase.
+I prefer a smoother purée for baking or other recipes, so I peel the apple.
+Add apple slices and lemon juice at the bottom of the pot for softer browning.

-You can store easy homemade unsweetened applesauce for up to six months in your freezer.
+You can store easy, homemade sugar-free applesauce in your freezer for up to six months.

-If you are preparing it for a party, I recommend making homemade unsweetened applesauce one day before so that all of its flavors have time to develop.
+If you are preparing it for a party, I recommend making a homemade unsweetened applesauce recipe one day before so that all of its flavors can develop.

 Homemade applesauce can be served on either side of the way.
-If you want smooth consistency use a potato masher, fork whisk, or use an immersion blender, or food processor.
+If you want a smooth consistency, use a potato masher, fork whisk, immersion blender, or food processor.

 How to make applesauce for baking?

 Use applesauce to add moisture.
-Replace one egg with ¼ cup of applesauce in sweet desserts.
+Replace one egg with ¼ cup of applesauce in sweet desserts like a 3-ingredient chia pudding.
 If you want a lighter texture, add an extra ½ teaspoonful of baking powder, as fruit purées tend to make the final product denser than the original recipe.

-Once you have some easy homemade unsweetened applesauce on hand, there are many ways to use it up!
-Mix with nuts for an easy homemade trail mix, adding it to your morning granola or porridge.
+Once you have some easy homemade unsweetened applesauce, there are many ways to use it!
+Mix with nuts for an easy homemade trail mix, and add it to your morning granola or porridge.

-Health benefits exist not only for apples but also for this unsweetened applesauce recipe, as we use no additives or artificial flavors.
+Health benefits exist for apples and this unsweetened applesauce recipe, as we use no additives or artificial flavors.

 Try to use organic apples, as apples tend to be amongst the dirty dozen, as they are commonly sprayed with pesticides.

-Making homemade unsweetened applesauce is easy, effortless, and the healthiest way to eat it.
+Making homemade sugar-free applesauce is easy, effortless, and the healthiest way to eat it.
 It's also good for any diet - even kids and babies love it!
-With as little as two or three ingredients, you can have a delicious apple sauce that tastes fresh from your own kitchen in less than ten minutes.
+With as little as two or three ingredients, you can have delicious applesauce from your kitchen that tastes fresh in less than ten minutes.